Why preventr

-- This outcome includes atherosclerotic CVD (ASCVD) and heart failure as defined below
+- Total cardiovascular disease (CVD), which includes atherosclerotic CVD (ASCVD) and heart failure as defined below

-- This outcome includes coronary heart disease (CHD) and stroke as defined below
+- ASCVD, which includes coronary heart disease (CHD) and stroke as defined below

 - Heart failure (often abbreviated HF, but not herein)

-- This outcome includes nonfatal myocardial infarction (MI) and fatal CHD
+- CHD, which includes nonfatal myocardial infarction (MI) and fatal CHD

 - Stroke